 102 km one way, 1 hour 35 minutes

-This iconic ridewest from Port Macquarie is renowned as one of the best rides in Australia with 45kms of twisting corners and open straights.
+This iconic ride west from Port Macquarie is renowned as one of the best rides in Australia with 45kms of twisting corners and open straights.
 The fun meanders through Ellenborough and Yarras to the bush resort of Gingers Creek, a renowned motorcycle gathering and resting point high on the Great Dividing Range.
 A well-trodden route for gold-diggers, drovers, bullockies and bush-rangers, this ride is laced with history and stunning hinterland scenery.
 The Oxley Highway was shut during the recent bushfires but has since reopened, so show the businesses on this stretch some much needed love!

 - Timbertown Heritage Theme Park – learn about the region’s timber-milling history at Wauchope.

 - Byabarra – a small detour to this village rewards you with a meal at the recently refurbished and relaunched The Byabarra café, with amazing views from their fantastic deck.

 Motorcycle Friendly Wauchope

 Wauchope recently became the first 'Motorcycle Friendly' town in NSW.
 The town is keen to encourage all motorcycle riders to come and experience and enjoy all that makes Wauchope and surrounds a friendly and fascinating place to visit and stay.

 Local businesses are embracing riders by providing places to hang jackets, motorcycle kits, and providing breakdown services.
 There is also motorcycle parking in the main street.

 Motorcycle and puncture repair kits can be found at Hastings Co-Op, Lasiandra Service Station and Hastings Co-Op Cedar Service Station.
-If you need any repairs while you're in the region pop in to see Mud 'n' Tar Motorcycles or check out the custom bikes at Meanstreak Choppers.
+If you need any repairs while you're in the region pop in to see RSM Motorcycles or check out the custom bikes at Meanstreak Choppers.